 - Press the PLAY button - The last picture taken appears on the screen. - The following message appears if the inserted memory card does not contain any picture data: No valid picture to play. - The PLAY button function differs, depending on the current camera setting:

-Initial situation After pressing the PLAY button

-Full screen display of a Recording mode

-recording

-Display of an enlarged Full screen display of the
+Initial situation After pressing the PLAY button Full screen display of a recording Shooting mode / Recording mode Display of an enlarged cropped section/or several thumbnails Full screen display of the recording

-cropped section/or several recording

-thumbnails

 SELECTING/SCROLLING THROUGH RECORDINGS